elixir-ecto/ecto/README.md

 ### Repositories

 A repository is a wrapper around the database.
-We can define a repository as follow:
+We can define a repository as follows:

 ```elixir
 defmodule Repo do